Brian McGrattan: Phoenix, Calgary and Nashville

 The Senators struggled late in the 2007–08 season, leading general manager Bryan Murray to make changes to the team.
 Both Emery and McGrattan were sent from Ottawa in separate transactions.
 McGrattan, a pending free agent, was traded to the Phoenix Coyotes on June 25, 2008, in exchange for a fifth-round draft pick in the 2009 NHL Entry Draft.
 The Coyotes subsequently signed him to a one-year contract for the 2008–09 season.
 However, he played only three games with Phoenix before he voluntarily entered the league's substance abuse program.
 McGrattan's struggles with alcohol abuse reached its lowest point and he spent over two months at an Arizona rehab centre as he worked toward changing his life.
 He returned to the Coyotes late in the season but played only two additional games before he suffered a shoulder injury that required surgery to repair.

 McGrattan was six months sober when he signed with the Calgary Flames for the 2009–10 season.
-He recorded his first career "Gordie Howe hat trick" – a goal, assist and fight – on October 16, 2009, in a 5–3 victory over the Vancouver Canucks.
+He recorded his first career "Gordie Howe hat trick" – a goal, assist and fight – on October 16, 2009, in a 5–3 victory over the Vancouver Canucks, scoring against goaltender Roberto Luongo, assisting on a goal by Dustin Boyd and getting in a fight with Tanner Glass.
 The goal was his first NHL marker in three years.
 He added only two assists to finish with four points in 34 games.
 McGrattan also fought 14 times and was allowed to go to free agency following the season.

 McGrattan attended the Boston Bruins camp on a try-out basis, and earned a one-year contract with the team.
 He was assigned to the Providence Bruins to begin the 2010–11 season and spent the entire campaign in the AHL.
 The Bruins traded him to the Anaheim Ducks, along with Sean Zimmerman, in exchange for David Laliberte and Stefan Chaput on February 27, 2011.
 He was assigned to the Syracuse Crunch, where he set a franchise record for shots in one game with 13 in a March 12 game against the Rochester Americans.
 McGrattan scored 10 goals combined between Providence and Syracuse, the highest single-season total of his AHL career.

 After beginning the 2011–12 NHL season in the Ducks' organization, McGrattan was claimed off waivers by the Nashville Predators on October 11, 2011.
 The transaction resurrected his NHL career and earned praise from his former teammates who praised him as being a "great guy" and a hard worker.
 McGrattan appeared in 30 games for Nashville, including his 200th career game on December 8 against the Columbus Blue Jackets.
 After two games with the Predators in the lockout-shortened 2012–13 season, McGrattan was assigned to the AHL's Milwaukee Admirals.